 The idea is get the most into a throw without a run-up, while getting the feeling and repetition of a rhythm that incorporates proper balance transfer.
 It’s a little different for everyone, depending on all kinds of factors, but by doing this out in a field you’ll come up with something that works best for you that you can repeat when it counts.

 After essentially hearing this same information on a phone call, ‘Lou’ went out and applied the lesson.
 He dropped the run-up and instead went with a one-step motion, and focused on keeping the disc on a straight, flat (“lower”) line, and following through.
 In his words, “discs actually did what they probably are meant to do.”

 Building anything successfully depends on a solid foundation or framework.
 Get the basics of your backhand right first, and things will only get better from that point on.

 On the Web

 I also have found the clips produced by Discraft to be pretty informative and accurate.
 I noticed in this one hosted by Scott Papa that he uses a baseball analogy as well, stressing the importance of follow-through.
-And in this older clip, Discmasters co-star Nate Doss stresses good technique, proper balance, and practice.
+And in this older clip, another pal and Discmasters co-star Nate Doss stresses good technique, proper balance, and practice.